Ting-Tech/GroupChatRoom/README.md

 - Encrypted communication using TLS.
 - Multi-client chat with broadcast functionality.
 - Simple and customizable message protocol.
+- User identification with unique names for clients.
 - SQLite integration for user and message history (extensible).

 ---